IOS-Codepath-Fall-2021/CO_OP/README.md

       - (Read/GET) Query logged in user object
       - (Update/PUT) Update user profile contents
 [Create basic snippets for each Parse network request]
-      - (Read/GET) Query all posts where user is author
+      - (Read/GET) Query all posts where user is author -> the code below will be the Query calls for all our objects and endpoints.
          ```swift
             let params = ["username":"john", "password":"123456"] as Dictionary<String, String>